Austin Knudsen: Early life and education

 Knudsen was raised in Culbertson, Montana.
 He earned a Bachelor of Science in sociology and Bachelor of Arts in political science from Montana State University.
 He then earned a Juris Doctor from the Alexander Blewett III School of Law at the University of Montana.

 Career

 Knudsen was elected to the Montana House of Representatives in 2010 and took office in 2011.
 From 2015 to 2019, Knudsen served as the Speaker of the Montana House.

 In a 2016 op-ed in The Montana Standard, Knudsen expressed opposition to President Barack Obama's policy regarding allowing Syrian refugees to enter the United States.
 In an op-ed, Knudsen cited his grandfather's immigration from Denmark and claimed that Syrian refugees were not required to assimilate to American culture, and that "Much of this Muslim culture is foreign and strange to us."

 Knudsen was unable to seek re-election to the House in 2018 due to term limits; he successfully sought election as Roosevelt County Attorney instead.

-Legislation

-In 2017, Knudsen authored a number of pieces of legislation.
-He introduced bills to: